StratfordHS-CS2/Lab-27-Car/README.md

 3. Create a method `drive` that takes no parameters.
 This method should print a message saying that the car is driving and reduce the fuel level by one.
 If there is no fuel, print an error message.
 4. Create a method `add_fuel` that accepts one parameter: how much fuel to add to the tank.
 If this amount will overfill the tank then print an error message.
 5. Create a method `fill_tank` that takes no parameters.
 All it does is fill the fuel tank.
+6. Create a `__str__` method so that your car can be printed.
-6. Create a method of your own to customize your car.
+7. Create a method of your own to customize your car.

 ### In `main.py`